-Ms. Yung-Shan Chuang (Shan) graduated with a MFA in Musical Theater at National Taiwan Normal University (NTNU).
-NTNU is the top university for college education in Taiwan.
-Shan started playing piano and dancing at a tender age.
-This naturally led to her joining the music department from junior high school all through to university.
+Ms. Yung-Shan Chuang graduated with an MFA in Musical Theater from National Taiwan Normal University (NTNU), the top university for college education in Taiwan.
+She started playing piano and dancing at the age of four which naturally led her to join the music department from junior high school all through to university.

-Later on, Shan chose to major in classical voice for her training.
-She continued honing her piano alongside for 15 years.
-Shan also got her BA from the University of Taipei, specializing in children's Music Education Program.
+In high school, Ms. Chuang chose to major in classical voice for her training but continued honing her piano alongside for 15 years.
+She also got her BA from the University of Taipei, specializing in the children's Music Education Program.

-With a solid foundation of music teaching under her belt, Shan complements her training with her warm personality.
-All the students, who have crossed paths during her 5 years as a teacher in Taiwan, would undeniably agree that she is a patient teacher, always encouraging in the teaching process.
+With a solid foundation of music teaching under her belt, Ms. Chuang complements her training with her warm personality.
+All the students, who have crossed paths during her 5 years as a teacher in Taiwan, would undeniably agree that she is a patient teacher and always encouraging in the teaching process.